The Space-Time Connectivity Theorem for Normal Currents: Introduction

-The existence of the slip trajectories $S_{j}$ is provided by the \emph{Equivalence Theorem} of~\cite[Theorem 5.1]{Rindler23}, so named because it shows the equivalence of two different notions of distance between integral currents (and because the connection to the Federer--Fleming Connectivity Theorem was not realised at that point); in this work, we shall refer to this result as the \emph{Space-Time Connectivity Theorem} for integral currents.
+Nevertheless, the existence of the appropriate slip trajectories $S_{j}$ is provided by the \emph{Equivalence Theorem}~\cite[Theorem 5.1]{Rindler23}, so named because it shows the equivalence of two different notions of distance between integral currents; in this work, we shall refer to this result as the \emph{Space-Time Connectivity Theorem} for integral currents.
 By means of this result, one can replace the $R_j$ in the Integral Connectivity Theorem above by \emph{space-time trajectories}

 and the vanishing mass conclusion with

 This \emph{variation} of $S_j$ measures the area of the traversed surface (taking into account absolute multiplicity) and in dislocation theory corresponds to a simplified version of the dissipation.
 Furthermore, by appealing to a more refined argument, one can also get an $\Lrm^\infty$-estimate for the slices, namely